Concepción Lombardo: Education, marriage, and political life

-With the arrival of Maximilian of Habsburg to Mexico, the Miramon Lombardo family went to Berlin.
+With the arrival of Maximilian of Habsburg in Mexico, the Miramon Lombardo family went to Berlin.
 In 1866, when Emperor Napoleon III supported the Mexican emperor, Miramon returned to the country to fight for the Second Mexican Empire, which ended up being a lost cause and would end with the imprisonment and execution of Maximilian, Miguel Miramon and Tomas Mejia.

 She was faithful to the memory of her husband for the rest of her days.
 Even traveling to Europe, to request the support of the courts of Austria and Belgium on behalf of her husband, with only Belgian pledging aid.
 She lived in Rome after the fall of the Second Mexican Empire and died on March 18, 1921, in Toulouse, France, at 85 years old.

 Memories

 With simple style, this intelligent woman gave to the history of Mexico a gem; entitled Memoirs, she began writing at age 80.
 Along with the set of memories and experiences of his life, laden with a deep knowledge of the circumstances of his time, exposed under the conservative perspective that left her father and her husband, the volume of its publication has a little over a thousand pages.

 The Memoirs of Concepción Lombardo Miramon were published 60 years after her death, thanks to the generosity of Francisco Cortina Portilla who, as explained in its preliminary Felipe Teixidor acquired them from Miramon granddaughter in the city of Palermo, where, elderly and sick, she continued giving Spanish classes.
 Her testimony is one of the best first hand accounts of one of the most tragic episodes in the history of Mexico.